-Policy H21 seeks to secure up to 30% of new housing development as affordable housing on market sites of more than 15 dwellings.
+Policy H21 of the Local Plan Part 1 seeks to secure up to 30% of new housing development as affordable housing on market sites of more than 15 dwellings.
 These shall be secured through agreements made under Section 106 of the Town and Country Planning Act 1990 (as amended).